jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ### individual user components
 1. need to store their data
+2. should take in the user array as a ref
+3. the user array should be passed in as a parameter in whatever page calls it
 ### a way to log in
+1. there needs to be a loggedInUser variable somewhere that changes according to a sign in and log out button
 ### render logged in user
 1. take's the logged in user and shows their pfp and name
 ### basic button to log in